 You can clearly see the heater neatly coiled around and around through the special laboratory glass tube.

 But more than anything else, what really stands out is the size.
 This heater is long.
 And, the difference becomes particularly obvious when you compare it side by side with other aquarium heaters…

 And that’s just the 50W size.
 The difference in size becomes even more obvious with the larger models.

 At the top of the heater, you find the adjustable thermostat.
-Simply twist the dial to select a temperature ranging from 65 – 93°F, marked in two degree intervals.
+Simply twist the external temperature controller to select a temperature ranging from 65 – 93°F, marked in couple degrees intervals.
 That is the largest temperature range of any aquarium heater on the market.